costajob/app-servers/README.md

 Indeed you should never pick a language just basing on its presumed performance.

 ## Languages
-I have filtered the languages by single runtime: this way i can focus on a specific stack, keeping it updated to the last available version/APIs.
+I have filtered the languages by single runtime (i.e. Java on JVM): this way i can focus on a specific stack, keeping it updated to the last available version/APIs.
-So for JVM i just picked Java, not Scala, Clojure or Kotlin.
-Where possible i relied just on the standard library, but when it is non-production ready (i.e. Ruby WEBrick) or where the language footprint is deliberately reduced to a minimum (i.e. Rust)
+Where possible i just relied on the standard library, but when it is not production-ready (i.e. Ruby WEBrick) or where the language footprint is deliberately minimal (i.e. Rust).

 ### Ruby
 [Ruby](https://www.ruby-lang.org/en/) 2.5.1 is installed via [rbenv](https://github.com/rbenv/rbenv).